semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-examples.md

 With Semgrep, this rule matches the last three calls to `dangerous`, since these calls are selected from the `Employees` table, though each one obtains the table name differently:

-Run Semgrep in the cloned [Semgrep testing repository](https://github.com/semgrep/semgrep-pro-tests).
-Go to `docs/constant_propagation_propagating_values` and run the following command:
+To test this in the cloned [Semgrep testing repository](https://github.com/semgrep/semgrep-pro-tests), go to `docs/constant_propagation_propagating_values` and run the following command:

 ```sh
 semgrep --config pro.yaml . --pro